vanilla-extracts/sharedagenda/README.md

 # SharedAgenda

+> [!CAUTION]
+> This project is FOR FUN AND LEARNING ONLY
+> Do NOT under ANY CIRCUMSTANCES use your REAL EMAIL
+> You would be at risk of LEAKING such an email because of the /user/list endpoint
+> Even if the password are hashed DO NOT use your own password
+> You have been warned

 SharedAgenda was my project for the end of my year as probationary civil servants in ENFiP Toulouse as Inspectrice PSE (think system administrator).